sfb1996/cookbook/_recipes/one-pan-gnocchi-bake.md

   - name: balsamic glaze
     amount:
     unit:
-  - name: vegan parmesan (*optional*)
+  - name: vegan parmesan (optional)
     amount:
     unit:

-- [ ] fresh basil
-- [ ] balsamic glaze
-- [ ] vegan parmesan (*optional*)
 ---

-> A single-dish, roasted vegetable and chickpea gnocchi dish that anyone can make
+*A single-dish, roasted vegetable and chickpea gnocchi dish that anyone can make!*

-> NOTE: This recipe is sized to fit one pan, but we often double it.

-> NOTE: These are the things we like to put on it, but you can vary the vegetables or even remove the sausage to make it vegetarian!

-> NOTE: We prefer Green Goddess Dresing on top.
-You can also try vegan dill or tahini dip.

 1. Preheat oven to 400F.
 2. Put parchment paper on a baking sheet.